rstudio/r2d3/README.md

 `R2D3` provides tools to render D3 scripts from R and integrates with `knitr`, `rmarkdown` and RStudio to provide native `d3` output chunks.
 Specifically, with `R2D3` you can:

 -   Render [D3](https://d3js.org/) scripts with ease in R as [htmlwidgets](https://www.htmlwidgets.org/).
--   Send data from R to D3 with minimal changes to the D3 source.
--   Animate R data with D3 scripts.
+-   Use [Shiny](http://shiny.rstudio.com/) to create interactive D3 applications.

 Installation
 ------------